-Is not a Relevant Complaint

-Is frivolous, malicious or vexatious; or

-Does not contain sufficient detail to render it capable of investigation.
+Is not a Relevant Complaint Is frivolous, malicious or vexatious; or Does not contain sufficient detail to render it capable of investigation.

-If such a determination is made, the Registration Officer will, where appropriate, notify the member and complainant accordingly.
+If such a determination is made, the Development Officer in charge of Registration will, where appropriate, notify the member and complainant accordingly.